kubernetes/cloud-provider-openstack/docs/using-manila-provisioner.md

 # Manila external provisioner
-The Manila external provisioner fulfills persistent volume claims by creating Manila shares and mapping them to natively supported volume sources represented by Share backends.
+The Manila external provisioner fulfills persistent volume claims by provisioning Manila shares and mapping them to natively supported volume sources represented by Share backends.

+Depending on supplied parameters, the Manila external provisioner is able to work in two modes of operation:
+- dynamic provisioning: a new share along with a corresponding access rule will be created; the reclaim policy is honored when deleting the claim, i.e. the underlying share will be deleted if `reclaimPolicy: Delete`
+- static provisioning: an existing share and its corresponding access rule will be used; deleting the claim leaves the supplied share and its access rule intact

+Dynamic provisioning is the default mode.
+In order to use an existing Manila share, parameters [`osShareID` or `osShareName`] and `osShareAccessID` must be supplied.

 ## Share backends
 A share backend handles share-specific tasks like granting access to the share and building a Persistent Volume source.
 Each share backend may need its own specific configuration, which is handled by Share options.